 In the specific of the Programme area: in the Province of Venice (data available for the period 2014-2016), none of the 13 assessed water bodies are in a satisfactory state.
 In the Venice lagoon, 3 water bodies were classified as "sufficient" and 7 as "poor"; the latter is the state also for the lagoons of Caorle and Baseleghe.
 Hypoxia phenomena are widespread, less nitrogen pollution.
 The trend is reported by ARPAV Veneto as stable compared to the period 2010-2013.
 With respect to the chemical state, only the Caorle lagoon is in good condition, while the other 15 water bodies assessed are all in a not good status.
 Mercury and brominated diphenyl ethers are among the most widespread pollutants that have caused this status.
-According to ARPAV the regulatory changes do not allow to detect a trend from the comparison with the previous period.
+The "Non-Good" status for transition water has been confirmed in the assessment 2014-2019, recently realised..